psychdatascience/FDS-CourseOne/FDS _I_Final_Project.md

 ### Objective:

-Predict the % chance that candidate "A" will beat "B" for a fictional country with 11 states  that uses an electoral college system.
+Predict the % chance that candidate "Barnes" will beat candidate "Noble" for a fictional country with 11 states  that uses an electoral college system.

 The data you get are: